 The 5,000-year-old crop (called sarson or rai in its native language) is a member of the broccoli family.
 It is known as the ‘plant of long life’ and figures prominently in beauty rituals and traditional ceremonies.
 For example, mustard oil is poured on both sides of the threshold when someone important comes home for the first time and is used to light earthen lamps (diyas) on festive occasions such as Diwali.

-Mustard for hair loss: To treat hair loss, boil mustard oil and add some henna leaves.
-Allow the leaves to burn in oil.
+To treat hair loss, boil mustard oil and add some henna leaves.
+Allow the leaves to simmer in the oil, over low heat.
 Then cool the mixture and filter it with a thin cloth or fine strainer.
 Use this concoction to massage you hair every day.

-Have you had an experience with mustard oil?
+Have you ever tried mustard oil?
 Liked it?